When do I need to get help for my mental health?

 It’s too simplistic to say particular issues fit in particular categories.

-If you were feeling very upset after a relationship break up, your needs might be considered in the ‘mild to moderate’ category.
-But, if you were feeling so low that you were continuously crying and struggling to get out of bed every day, months after the break up, you might need services in the ‘moderate to severe’ category.
+If you feel very upset after a relationship break up, your might be considered in the ‘mild to moderate’ category.
+But, you may feel so low you continuously cry and struggle to get out of bed, months after breaking up.
+In this case you might need services in the ‘moderate to severe’ category.

-At times, a build-up of issues may even cause you to have thoughts about taking your own life, needing a response from a crisis level service.
+At times, a build-up of issues may even cause you to have thoughts about taking your own life.
+This needs a response from a crisis level service.